bluikko/Start-WSUSCleanup/README.md

 # Start-WSUSCleanup
 WSUS periodic maintenance script.

 WSUS requires periodic maintenance.
-If the maintenance is not done, the database tables grow too large and WSUS will stop working with various errors.
+If the maintenance is not done, database tables grow too large and WSUS will stop working with various errors.
-Cleaning the database becames difficult if the database is left without maintenance.
+Cleaning the database becames difficult if the database is left without maintenance for too long.

 This script does the following steps:
 * Decline expired updates (executing stored procedure `spDeclineExpiredUpdates`).